Unity-Technologies/com.unity.multiplayer.docs/tools/profiler.md

 * The profiler modules can be removed from the profiler by either using the **Restore Defaults** functionality or manually removing them.
 You can re-add them by re-opening the editor or recompiling a script.

-* If you remove the tools package, the profiler modules remain in the profiler but are not functional.
+* If you remove the tools package, the profiler modules remain in the profiler but aren't functional.
 You can remove them by using the **Restore Defaults** functionality or manually removing them.

 ## Best Practices